To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Despite government denials, insiders say treasury made the suggestion in a Cabinet meeting

 ‘It was a moment when you realise you only literally have this.
 The next moment isn’t guaranteed.
-At all.’

 The author was probing new leads after linking apartheid-era ministers to a paedophile ring